rigetti/pyquil/docs/source/advanced_usage.rst

     def enforce_sentinel(mem_ref: MemoryReference, else_program: Program) -> Program:
         """Ends the program if mem_ref is 0, otherwise executes else_program.""" program = Program()
+        # We use the `if_then` method here to help us construct our branch.
+As described above,
+        # `if_then` takes a memory reference and two programs.
+It constructs a branch that
+        # runs the first program if `mem_ref` is 1, otherwise it runs the second program.
+        # Since we want to end the program if `mem_ref` is 0, we pass in our HALTing
+        # program as the second program and the alternative branch as the first.
         program.if_then(mem_ref, else_program, Program(Halt()))
         return program